 As the university's premier vocal group, this auditioned group of 40-50 men and women perform widely at schools, churches, on tour and at choral festivals.
 Music comes from all periods, Classical to the 21st Century, a cappella and accompanied, with the primary focus on sacred texts.

 A new sound blew into campus during the 2006-2007 school year with the creation of this troupe of singers and instrumentalists.
 The ensemble performs two genres of contemporary music: European-influenced choral anthems and African-influenced praise and worship music, the latter featuring guitars and drums to provide a backbeat.

 San Joaquin Chorale - Roy Klassen, conductor

-For 26 years this excellent, auditioned choir has maintained an outreach to the community and a connection for alumni who want to continue singing at a professional level.
-The 40 members perform sacred and secular music at Christmas and spring concerts.
-They also perform with the Fresno Philharmonic.
+This auditioned choir maintains an outreach to the community and a connection for alumni who want to continue singing at a professional level.
+The 60-plus members perform sacred and secular music at Christmas and spring concerts.

-This group's staged performances are varied—chosen from musical theater and opera.
+This group presents staged performances chosen from musical theater and operatic works.

-Comprised of approximately 40 major and non-major musicians from across campus, the Fresno Pacific University Symphonic Band performs a wide variety of repertoire from a variety of styles and genres.
-With a focus on nurturing musical growth through performance, the Symphonic Band can be heard both on an off campus in a variety of venues.
+Comprised of approximately 40 major and non-major musicians from across campus, the Symphonic Band performs a wide variety of wind band repertoire at a high level.
+With a focus on nurturing musical growth through performance, the band can be heard both on and off campus in a variety of venues.

 Jazz Ensemble - Alan Durst, conductor

-A Flemish harpsichord is the unique feature of this ensemble, which performs music from the Baroque to the Contemporary periods and includes the sound of strings, flutes and oboes.
-Wayne Huber founded the orchestra in 1984.
+The orchestra performs music from the Baroque to the contemporary periods and brings together the sound of strings, flutes, oboes and harpsichord.
+Wayne Huber, emeritus faculty, founded the orchestra in 1984.